 Advanced CTG Masterclass – Birmingham – 21 & 22 September 2020

+Student discount available – to redeem use code STU30 at checkout.
 Please ensure that you have read and understood our terms and conditions before booking.
 There is an administration charge of £40 per booking which will be made for any cancellations – as we are a not for profit organisation and will have incurred costs.

-course delivery and certification
+Course delivery and certification

 Two full days of training, including lunch, tea and coffee.